 Time limitations

-• Current regulations cap academic training for Bachelor’s and Master’s level students at 18 months, but in response to the Joint Statement of Principles in Support of International Education, the Office of Private Sector Exchange announced that for the academic years 2021-2022 and 2022-2023, pre-doctoral degree-seeking students in STEM-related fields of study may request academic training for a period of up to 36 months.
+- Current regulations cap academic training for Bachelor’s and Master’s level students at 18 months, but in response to the Joint Statement of Principles in Support of International Education, the Office of Private Sector Exchange has started allowing pre-doctoral degree-seeking students in STEM-related fields of study to request academic training for a period of up to 36 months.
+This Academic Training STEM Extension has been extended until June 30, 2026.
 View the complete list of STEM fields, as maintained by the Department of Homeland Security.

 Before completion of study